 Learn more about proving negligence in Nevada.

-There is a two (2) year statute of limitations after the victim discovers her ovarian cancer to bring a negligence lawsuit.3
+There is a two (2) year statute of limitations after the victim discovers her ovarian cancer to bring a negligence lawsuit.
+But anyone harmed by talc more than two years ago should consult an attorney to see if there is still a way to file suit.3

-Many women use talc to help control feminine odors.
+Talc is a mineral comprised of magnesium, silicon, and oxygen.
+Many women have relied on talc to help control feminine odors.
 It is sold over-the-counter in powder form--hence, "talcum powder."

-No. Though baby powders now use corn starch instead of talc.
-And FDA has funded research studies on the talc-cancer link.4
+No, it remains available for purchase.
+Note that many baby powders now use cornstarch instead of talc.
+And the FDA has funded research studies on the talc-cancer link.4

 Call a Nevada personal injury attorney...